Planning for disaster recovery

 Conclusion

-In a recent survey, it was reported that only 37 percent of the respondents met their service availability goals.
-It was also reported that 71 percent of respondents had experienced a downtime event in the last 12 months with 41 percent reporting having experienced a downtime event in the last 3 months.
-This shows that downtimes are not only frequent but also expected and thus require careful planning and design to not only mitigate but ensure speedy recovery and restoration of service.
-Enterprises have several options at their disposal and should carefully evaluate and choose the solution that best fits their needs and guarantee the agility required to detect and recover from unexpected downtimes.
+In a recent survey, it was reported that only 37% of the respondents met their service availability goals.
+It was also reported that 71% of respondents had experienced a downtime event in the last 12 months, with 41% reporting having experienced a downtime event in the last 3 months.
+This shows that downtimes are not only frequent but also expected, and thus require careful planning and design to not only mitigate but ensure speedy recovery and restoration of service.
+Enterprises have several options at their disposal and should carefully evaluate and choose the solution that best fits their needs, and guarantee the agility required to detect and recover from unexpected downtimes.

 This article is published as part of the IDG Contributor Network.
 Want to Join?